-- 1. The Plan assumes an annual appreciation of 2.1% in taxable value.
+- 1. The Plan assumes an annual appreciation of 2.1% in taxable value (Please note that Table 2 lists an annual appreciation of 1.021% in error).
 Changes in this assumption will result in a longer or shorter reimbursement period. - 2.
 The Plan includes 5% simple interest on the outstanding balance each year, to be paid after reimbursement for eligible activities.
 If interest is not approved, the Plan will require an estimated 17 years for reimbursement. - 3.
 Tax capture is assumed to include personal property.
 The Plan estimates that the amount of personal property is anticipated to be small.
 Inclusion of personal property tax capture may result in a shorter reimbursement period. - 4.
 The Plan assumes that the property will be split prior to construction into two parcels and that these parcels may not be owned by the same entity.